AllanNiwagaba/UgandaCoffeeExports/README.md

 - Uganda has exported over 33 Million 60kg bags of coffee, generating approximately $5,343.61 Million in revenue from 2020 to Apr 2025.
 - Robusta accounted for the majority of coffee export (28 Million bags), contributing 85.53% of total volume and $4,315 Million in revenue.
 - Arabica, while lower in volume, had a significantly higher average unit price ($3.99) compared to Robusta ($2.55).
+- Overall, Uganda exported 6.36 million bags of coffee in 2024 compared 5.49 million bags in 2020, an 15.86% increase.

 #### Coffee Grades & Types